• Home

 Recommended Video

 Anthropic CEO Dario Amodei and Microsoft AI chief Mustafa Suleyman have predicted that most white-collar jobs could be automated within the next one to five years, and JPMorgan Chase CEO Jamie Dimon said last month that now is the time to start thinking about large-scale AI labor disruption.
-A recent analysis from Morgan Stanley offered a more tempered outlook for workers: your current job may be replaced, but you won’t be unemployed forever as new jobs replace old ones.
+A recent analysis from Morgan Stanley offered a more tempered outlook for workers: Your current job may be eliminated, but you won’t be unemployed forever as new jobs replace old ones.

 Regardless of which predictions are correct in the long term, AI layoffs are here, and they bring with them looming economic uncertainty for newly unemployed workers in a stagnating job market.